sluukkonen/possu/README.md

 ## sql

 Creates an SQL query that the other functions of Possu accept.

 This is the only way to create queries in Possu.
+Other possu functions check that the query has been created with `sql`.

 ```typescript
 const query = sql`SELECT * FROM pet WHERE id = ${1}`